ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 _The UUID in this response UPP doesn't match the one from examples above because the UPP was sent from Niomon-Dev._

 ### Checking the anchoring status of an UPP
 uBirch Niomon accepting the UPP doesn't mean that it is anchored yet.
 This process takes place in certain intervals, so one might have to wait a short while.
-The script to check if a UPP was already anchored is [`upp-anchoring-status.py`](upp-anchoring-status.py).
+The script to check if an UPP was already anchored is [`upp-anchoring-status.py`](upp-anchoring-status.py).
 ```
 $ python3 upp-anchoring-status.py -h
 usage: upp-anchoring-status.py [-h] [--ishash ISHASH] [--env ENV] [--ishex ISHEX] INPUT

-Requests the verification/anchoring of a UPP from the uBirch backend
+Requests the verification/anchoring of an UPP from the uBirch backend

 positional arguments:
   INPUT                 input hash or upp path (depends on --ishash)